-Couturier, L., & Cullinane, J. (2015).
+Couturier, L., and Cullinane, J. (2015).
 “A Call to Action to Improve Math Placement Policies and Processes.”
 Achieving the Dream; Jobs for the Future; The Charles A. Dana Center.

 Clyburn, G.M.
 (September/October 2013).
 “Improving on the American Dream: Mathematics Pathways to Student Success.”
 Change, 15–23.

-Jenkins, D., & Fink, J. (January, 2015).
+Jenkins, D., and Fink, J. (2015).
 “What We Know About Transfer.”
 New York, NY: Columbia University, Teachers College, Community College Research Center.

-Logue, A.W., & Watanabe-Rose, M. (September, 2014).
+Logue, A.W., and Watanabe-Rose, M. (2014).
 “Mainstreaming Remedial Mathematics Students in Introductory Statistics: Results Using a Randomized Controlled Trial.”
 Paper presented at the Society for Research on Educational Effectiveness.